preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 .. image:: dynamic-roller-example.png

-For this purpose the Page Rollup block can be set up this way:
+In this example the Page Rollup block is set up this way:

 + Query: Scope - Page Collections, News.
 + If this block is placed in the Page Type for News, "Exclude current page" can be a good idea to have selected.